 - Senior Sustainability Scientist, Julie Ann Wrigley Global Institute of Sustainability

-Patricia Reiter is the executive director of the Rob and Melani Walton Sustainability Solutions Initiatives.
+Patricia Reiter is the director of strategic initiatives for the Global Futures Laboratory, and formerly the executive director of the Rob and Melani Walton Sustainability Solutions Service.
 Since 2012, the Walton Initiatives have evolved into seven programs with a combined budget of over $38M under Patricia’s leadership.
 The hallmark program, the Walton Global Sustainability Solutions Service created teams comprised of faculty, practitioners and students that solved sustainability challenges through 89 projects based in nine countries on five continents.

 Patricia has led the implementation of three unique education programs: the Executive Master of Sustainability Leadership program, which was designed by professionals for professionals and now has over 100 alumni and current students equipped to lead change within their industries; Global Sustainability Studies classes with scholarships that allowed 534 students, some of whom couldn’t have participated without support, to work in 20 countries; and the Sustainability Fellowship program, which has engaged 33 high level practitioners and visiting scholars to explore new approaches to sustainability challenges.